 Explain the Principles of CQI

-Very early on in your employee's training, it is useful to describe each of the principles of CQI and discuss them from the perspective of a new employee within your organization.
+Very early on in your employee's training, it is helpful to describe each of the principles of CQI and discuss them from the perspective of a new employee within your organization.
 Be sure to communicate that:

 - Ideas come from all employees.
 It is quite possible that in your employee's last position, it was expected that leaders would tell workers what should be done, never the other way around.
 It is crucial to correct this assumption from the beginning.